What is Centella Asiatica? What are the Health Benefits, Uses, and Side Effects of Indian Pennywort? Spicy Flat Bread Recipe

 The aroma is lost on drying the leaves, serval other substances have been isolated from the herb, including essential oil, fatty oil, sitosterol, tannin, and a resinous substance.

-Chemical Constituents of Indian Pennywort
+3. Chemical Constituents

-What are the Health Benefits and Uses of Indian Pennywort?
+5. Health Benefits and Uses

 The Indian Pennywort corrects the disordered process of nutrition, the processes by which organisms ingest, digest, absorb, utilize, and excretes food substances, and restores the normal functioning of the system.